fabiosenracorrea/Trybe/18_REACT_HOOKS_CONTEXT_API/18.2_REACT_HOOKS/readme.md

 2. **useContext**

-Basically to be used in conjunction with **createContext** to be able to extract the *value* provider from the context.Provider.
+Basically to be used in conjunction with **createContext** to be able to extract the *value* provided from the context.Provider.
 Basically:

 ```js
 import { useContext } from 'react';